1 Corinthians Chapter Seven

 Paul is using the Jewish tradition of circumcision to make his point.
 That point once again is that we are saved by the grace of God and not by our own actions.
 Once we are saved, we are to follow Jesus as His disciple.

-Each one should remain in the situation which he was in when God called him.
+Each person should remain in the condition he was in when he was called.
 Were you a slave when you were called?
-Don't let it trouble you - although if you can gain your freedom, do so.
-For he who was a slave when he was called by the Lord is the Lord's freedman; similarly, he who was a free man when he was called is Christ's slave.
+Well, don't let it bother you; although if you can gain your freedom, take advantage of the opportunity.
+For a person who was a slave when he was called is the Lord's freedman; likewise, someone who was a free man when he was called is a slave of the Messiah.

 Just as you do not try to go back and change a circumcision, Paul tells us that we are to accept where we are and to follow the Lord as He directs.
 Paul is talking about being a bondslave when he speaks of being "Christ's slave".
 This is how he often referred to himself and it speaks of someone who was set free by their master but willingly stays to serve that master.

-You were bought at a price; do not become slaves of men.
-Brothers, each man, as responsible to God, should remain in the situation God called him to.
+You were bought at a price, so do not become slaves of other human beings.
+Brothers, let each one remain with God in the condition in which he was called.

 Paul is talking about becoming slaves to the rules of men instead of listening to God and what he has for your life.
 He reminds us that we answer to God and not men and so we must listen to Him.